-Upload to CloudMe

-Uploads the backup archive to CI Remember to set a split archive oudMe. e size of 2-30Mb or you risk backup failure due to timeouts!

-Process each part immediately Yes No

-Delete archive after processing Yes No
+Uploads the backup archive to CloudMe.
+Remember to set a split archive size of 2-30Mb or you risk backup failure due to timeouts!
+Process each part immediately Delete archive after processing Ves No Username Password Directory /

-Username

-Password

-Directory

 If you enable this, each backup part will be uploaded as soon as it's ready.
 This is useful if you are low on disk space (disk quota) when used in conjunction with Delete archive after processing.
 When using this feature we suggest having 10Mb plus the size of your part for split archives free in your account.
 The drawback with enabling this option is that if the upload fails, the backup fails.
 If you don't enable this option, the upload process will take place after the backup is complete and finalized.
 This ensures that if the upload process fails a valid backup will still be stored on your server.
 The drawback is that it requires more available disk space.